Two-streams hypothesis: Auditory dorsal stream

 The function of the auditory dorsal pathway is to map the auditory sensory representations onto articulatory motor representations.
 Hickok & Poeppel claim that the auditory dorsal pathway is necessary because, "learning to speak is essentially a motor learning task.
 The primary input to this is sensory, speech in particular.
 So, there must be a neural mechanism that both codes and maintains instances of speech sounds, and can use these sensory traces to guide the tuning of speech gestures so that the sounds are accurately reproduced."

+Hickok and Poeppel further explain that, while it involves an unyielding connection between speech manufacturing and discernment, there is little evidence that the dorsal stream is necessary for matching stimuli onto a mental picture or thematic idea and speech input portrayal.
+They further illustrate that the dorsal stream not only helps to “map sound onto articulatory-based representations,” but it also helps to equalize the contributions of both “auditory and motor representations of speech,” due to its neuronal connections to the frontal cortex.
+In contrast with the ventral stream (which, as mentioned before, is the driver behind syntactical and lexical meanings of words and auditory stimuli), the dorsal stream helps to drive how both word definitions and syntactical meaning get combined with motor output for speech.
+As stated before, these streams cannot work without each other.